-The SETI Institute recently installed a new weather station near the lake, where a Lufft WS501-UMB is used as well.
-Similar to other existing stations, this one will collect data completely self-sufficiently.
-The weather station is connected to its own 150 AH (solar battery) serving as power supply, which should withstand the harsh weather conditions: The water temperature varies between 0.5 °C (32.9 °F) and 5 °C (41 °F) and the ice is between two and six meters (6.6 to 19.7 feet) thick.
+The SETI Institute recently installed a new weather station near the lake, which will also use a Lufft WS501-UMB.
+This, along with other sensors, will be completely self-sustaining in collecting data.
+In fact, the weather station is equipped with its own 150 AH (solar battery) power supply, which should be able to withstand the harsh weather conditions: The water temperature varies between 0.5 °C (32.9 °F) and 5 °C (41 °F) and the ice cover is between two and six meters (6.6 to 19.7 feet) thick.

 About the SETI Institute

 SETI stands for Search for Extraterrestrial Intelligence and is a private, non-profit institute dedicated to scientific research, education and outreach regarding the search for extraterrestrial life forms.
 It was founded in 1984 and consists of three centers: the SETI Research Center, the Carl Sagan Center for the Study of Life in the Universe, and an Education and Outreach Center.
 It employs more than 130 scientists, faculty, and support staff.

 Research Director Dale Andersen’s investigations take him to diverse environments such as the Chilean Atacama Desert, the permafrost of Siberia, the world’s northernmost lakes and springs in the Canadian Arctic, and the depths of the polar oceans.
 His mission is to explore the unknown.

 Images: Terskov/Fotolia, Dale Anderson/SETI (2)